and container specialties

 Why does my can expand in heat and contract in cold temperatures?

-How do I release pressure in my “Spill-Proof” spout?
+How do I release pressure in my “Quick-Flow” spout?

 Pressure in the can is due to the expansion of fuel vapors in hot temperatures.
 The can will return to its normal state when at room temperature again.
-If you need to use your can while it is still under expansion, you should release any built up pressure by slowly pulling down on the outside, red sleeve.
+If you need to use your can while it is still under expansion, you should release any built up pressure by Venting the can.
+Click in the red safety tab and pull down on the neck of the spout.
 Only do this in a well-ventilated area away from any flame source and on a flat surface.
-(Reference instruction pictures 3-4 at top of page)
+(Reference instructional Picture C on the inside panel of your label)

 What does CARB stand for?